galdor/erl-mhttp/doc/handbook.md

   execution of the original route handler.
 The default handler sends a HTTP 500 plain text response containing information about the request received and the error which was signaled.
+- `idle_timeout`: a time in milliseconds for each connection to wait for activity before closing (default: 10'000ms).
+The associated timer is reset each time the server receives data from the client.

 ## Configuration
 Servers are created by `mhttp_server_sup` supervisor based on the